Fortunate122/Page_Mates/README.md

 * Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application.
+* Application is responsive.

+### Presentation 10%

+* Your group should present using a slide deck.

+* Every group member should speak during the presentation.

+* Your presentation should follow the [Project Presentation Template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing).

-### Bonus
+### Collaboration 10%

-Fulfilling any of the following can add up to 10 points to your grade.
-Note that the highest grade you can achieve is still 100:

-* Application contains functionality to sort Kanban tickets (5 points).

-* Application contains functionality to filter Kanban tickets (5 points).

-## Review
+* There are no major disparities in the number of GitHub contributions between group members.

+## How to Submit Your Interactive Full-Stack Project

-You're required to submit BOTH of the following for review:
+**Each member of your group** is required to submit the following for review:

-* The URL of the functional, deployed application
+* The URL of the deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README file describing the project
+* The URL of the GitHub repository, with a unique name and a README describing the project.

 ---
 © 2024 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.